Aniolobolo/PinballGameFisica2/README.md

   - F1: Show collisions:
   - 1: Spawn Pokéball at the mouse's current position.
   - 2: Delete all Pokéballs from the screen.
   - 3: Spawn a Pokémon that brings a Pokéball to the spring.
+  - You can click the ball and move it with your mouse.